software-architecture-guild/katas-2025/README.md

 ### Idea

-While **Solution 1a** efficiently automates grading using **full-text search**, it is limited by keyword-based matching, which may overlook nuanced differences in student responses. **Solution 1b** addresses this by leveraging **LLMs and vector search** to improve **grading accuracy, feedback relevance, and adaptability over time**.
+While [Solution 1a](#aptitude-test-solution-1a---text-search) efficiently automates grading using full-text search, it is limited by keyword-based matching, which may overlook nuanced differences in student responses. **Solution 1b** addresses this by leveraging LLMs and vector search to improve grading accuracy, feedback relevance, and adaptability over time.

 Since short answers often express similar ideas in varied ways, relying on exact word matches can lead to inconsistent grading.
-By using an **LLM for preprocessing**, responses are **standardized and semantically enriched**, ensuring that meaning—not just wording—is captured.
-A **vector database** further improves retrieval by **matching conceptually similar responses**, even when phrased differently.
+By using an LLM for preprocessing, responses are standardized and semantically enriched, ensuring that meaning—not just wording—is captured.
+A vector database further improves retrieval by matching conceptually similar responses, even when phrased differently.

-Beyond improving search, **Solution 1b enhances feedback quality**.
-Instead of simply reusing past feedback, an **LLM synthesizes suggestions**, adapting them to the specific nuances of each answer.
-This ensures that candidates receive **more precise, context-aware feedback**, rather than generic comments.
+Beyond improving search, Solution 1b enhances feedback quality.
+Instead of simply reusing past feedback, an LLM synthesizes suggestions, adapting them to the specific nuances of each answer.
+This ensures that candidates receive more precise, context-aware feedback, rather than generic comments.

-By continuously refining grading suggestions based on expert validation, this approach **creates a learning system**—where both retrieval accuracy and feedback generation improve over time.
-As a result, grading becomes **more consistent, efficient, and precise** and **feedback** becomes more relevant for each submission.
+By continuously refining grading suggestions based on expert validation, this approach creates a learning system—where both retrieval accuracy and feedback generation improve over time.
+As a result, grading becomes more consistent, efficient, and precise and feedback becomes more relevant for each submission.

 ### Context Viewpoint